dime-scheduler/cli/README.md

 </p>
 <h1 align="center">Dime.Scheduler CLI</h1>

-Connect with Dime.Scheduler through a .NET Tool.
-Check out the [📚 wiki](https://github.com/dime-scheduler/cli/wiki) for all the information on the CLI.
+Connect with Dime.Scheduler through the CLI.
+Check out the [📚 docs](https://docs.dimescheduler.com/develop/cli/intro) for all the information on the CLI.

 ## Installation